Elizabeth Hooton

 Prison and New England trip

 Her beliefs led to many tough moments in her life where she was physically assaulted and imprisoned.
 In Derby in 1651, Elizabeth was put into prison for reproving a priest.
 A year later she was imprisoned for 16 months at York Castle for preaching in a church at Rotherham.
 She was a literate person often writing letters to judges and public officials, including one from jail in Lincoln in 1654 protesting about prison conditions.
-At the age of 60 in 1661, Elizabeth went on a trip to New England with friend Joan Brocksop.

 A safe haven for Quakers